Filipiniality/Lugaw/src/_includes/markdown/update-log-markdown.md

 ---

+## May 12, 2023

+I figured out how to put everything on github!
+[You can look at the source code over here.](https://github.com/Filipiniality/lugaw).
+On top of the standard deploy-to-neocities action, I used [11ty-dependency-tree](https://github.com/11ty/eleventy-dependency-tree).
+Also, [here's the step-by-step process](https://github.com/M1ssM0ss/deploy-to-neocities-template), if you were as lost as me.

 ## April, 2023

 I'm trying to make my website more accessible, starting with the images.
 I had to go through all my pages, anyway, because I switched to Eleventy.
 So, I took the time to add alt text to *most* pictures, but I've certainly missed some.